-- a.
-Purpose: Introduce students to the study of Neurology as a specialty and serve as a source of information for students who wish to pursue residency training in Neurology. - b.
-Dates and Location: Meetings are monthly; location varies - c.
-Membership Criteria: Open to anyone with an interest in Neurology.
-No dues are required. - d.
-Additional benefits: Scholarship funds are often available to those students who wish to attend the annual meeting of the American Academy of Neurology
+The purpose of this group is to introduce students to the study of Neurology as a specialty and serve as a source of information for students who wish to pursue residency training in Neurology.
+Meetings are held on a monthly basis and the location varies.
+Membership is open to anyone with interest in Neurology.
+No dures are required.
+Additional benefits of the group: scholarship funds are often available to those students who wish to attend the annual meeting of the American Academy of Neurology.